 The Regional Entrepreneurship Project is a five year plan facilitated by the Business & Community Services of the University of Northern Iowa.
 Midwest Partnership's four county region was selected as Region I of the project.
 Tailored to the unique demographics, economic trends, service providers, and entrepreneurship needs within the region, a Strategic Plan for Entrepreneurship was created over the course of three planning sessions in Spring 2014.
 Planning team members consisted of a wide variety of stakeholders including entrepreneurs, economic development/chambers of commerce leadership, financial institution, small business development centers/entrepreneurship centers, community colleges, elected officials and the regional council of government.

 One event that has come from the Regional Entrepreneurship Project is EntreBASH, a networking and learning opportunity for entrepreneurs.The first EntreBASH event in MWP's region (Region 1 of the statewide project) was in Jefferson on March 31, 2015.
-This will become an annual event for Midwest Partnership.
-The 2016 EntreBASH is scheduled for February 8 in Greenfield.
-Registration for EntreBASH Greenfield is now open.
+It has become an annual event for Midwest Partnership.
+The 2018 EntreBASH is scheduled for March 27 in Audubon.
+Registration for EntreBASH Audubon is now open.

 Review our Marketing Toolkit to help you get started or redesign your marketing campaign.